dianamedellinz/Lecythidaceae_biogeography/README.md

 # Lecythidaceae_biogeography

-Supplementary data for the manuscript: "A new biogeographic reconstruction for Lecythidaceae across bio and ecoregions of the American tropics supports the connectivity between the Amazon and Andean forests".
+Supplementary data for the manuscript: "Spatio-temporal evolution of Lecythidaceae: Evidence of connectivity between the Amazon and Andean forests".

 ## Phylogenetic Analyses